Blog /

 How does it work?
 After successful login, the server generates a token that is sent to the client (browser, mobile app,...).
 This token is stored client-side (for example, in local storage or a secure cookie) and is included in every subsequent request to verify the user’s identity without requiring repeated authentication.

 Why is it useful?
 Token-based authentication enhances security and efficiency by reducing the need for repeated logins and lowering server load with stateless authentication.
-It is widely used for APIs, mobile apps, and modern web applications where session-based authentication would be less efficient.

 Where does it fall short?
 If not properly secured, tokens can be intercepted or stolen, leading to unauthorized access.
 Additionally, handling token expiration and refresh logic can be complex, requiring robust security measures such as token encryption, expiration policies, and refresh tokens to mitigate risks.

-Token-based authentication is widely used in APIs, mobile apps, and web applications that require efficient session management.
+Best for: APIs, mobile apps, and web applications that require efficient session management.
 For optimal security, it should be combined with best practices like secure token storage, HTTPS encryption, and expiration handling.

 9. What is Certificate-Based Authentication?